Alex Gibney: Lawsuit

 On June 19, 2008, Gibney's company filed for arbitration, arguing that THINKFilm failed to properly distribute and promote his film Taxi to the Dark Side.
 He sued for over a million dollars in damages and stated that the film has grossed only $280,000.

+Personal life

+Gibney has been a resident of Summit, New Jersey, and, as of 2025, lives in New Harbor, Maine.